 Configuring the buttons for annotating your logged recording

-In the Motion Studio configuration dialog, navigate to the "Sensors" tab.
+Click on the "Configure" icon in the toolbar to bring up the Motion Studio configuration dialog.
+In the configuration dialog, navigate to the "Sensors" tab.
 This enables you to configure the word or phrase that will be logged along with the time of the corresponding button press.
-For example, you may want button #1 to log "Took medication W at time X" and button #2 to log "Experienced symptom Y at time Z".
+For example, you may want button #1 to log "Took medication W at time X" and button #2 to log "Started task Y at time Z".
 If more than 2 unique words or phrases are needed, you can assign annotations to multiple Opals.

 Putting your Opal into event annotation mode